List of Star Wars creatures: Derkolo

+Dewback

-DewbackDewbacks or Dewback lizards are large reptilian creatures native to Tatooine.
+Dewbacks or Dewback lizards are large reptilian creatures native to Tatooine.
 They are commonly used as beasts of burden by moisture farmers.
 They have been described as resembling a t-rex pretending to be a camel.

 They move slowly at night, but are known to run at a brisk pace for short distances during the day.
 Both Imperial stormtroopers and Jawas have been known to utilize these large beasts.
 Dewbacks can be seen in video games, the movie Star Wars Episode IV: A New Hope and the series The Mandalorian.

+Dianoga

-DianogaDianoga, also known as garbage squids, are large, highly adaptable cephalopods capable of growing up to 10 m (32.8 ft) in length.
+Dianoga, also known as garbage squids, are large, highly adaptable cephalopods capable of growing up to 10 m (32.8 ft) in length.
 They have a spherical body, seven tentacles, a mouth of inward-pointing teeth, and one large eye on a stalk.
 They originated in the swamps of planet Vodran, but can now be found in many watery trash or sewage disposals on any planet in the galaxy, living off of any present organic matter.
 They are primarily scavengers, and only pose a threat to living creatures when starving or frightened.
 Dianogae are now considered sentient beings, as seen in the new canon short story The Baptist.

+Draagax

-DraagaxDraagax are pack hunters that hunt in the equatorial grasslands of the planet Relkass.
+Draagax are pack hunters that hunt in the equatorial grasslands of the planet Relkass.
 Apart from hunting small rodents, these animals also consume wild sentinel plants.
 When the plants bloom in the dry season, they provide the draagax with a narcotic that sends them on a berserker frenzy, attacking everything in their path.

 Dragon

 Condor dragon.
+Big

-BigCondor dragons are flying reptiles from the forest moon of Endor.
+Condor dragons are flying reptiles from the forest moon of Endor.
 They have excellent eyesight and massive fangs for tearing through even the thickest hides.
 They have a wingspan of approximately 3 m (9.8 ft).
 They are known to eat Ewoks.
 They make nests in caves and eat the giant cave spiders.
 The Ewok pony is not the prey of the Condor dragon.

+Dragon snake

-Dragon snakeDragon snakes are long, ferocious creatures, native to the swamps of Dagobah and Nal Hutta.
+Dragon snakes are long, ferocious creatures, native to the swamps of Dagobah and Nal Hutta.

+Hssiss

-HssissHssiss, or dark side dragons are large, dark gray, reptilian creatures that originated on Stenness.
+Hssiss, or dark side dragons are large, dark gray, reptilian creatures that originated on Stenness.
 They were corrupted by the planet's dark side aura, and domesticated by the Sith.
 They have the ability to become almost invisible, making them extremely dangerous to the unwary.

+Kell dragon

-Kell dragonKell dragons are the slightly stockier relatives of the krayt dragon.
+Kell dragons are the slightly stockier relatives of the krayt dragon.
 While not heavily mentioned in the original Star Wars movies, they featured significantly in the first two installments of the Dark Forces series of games.
 Huge and powerful, they rival rancors in their ferocity and, as such, are favored by wealthy crime lords such as the Hutts.